On this page:

-If a SARS-CoV-2 positive patient is not undergoing AGPs the IDSA Guidelines on Infection Prevention in Patients with Known COVID-19 note that a surgical mask can be used (or a N95, N99 or PAPR).
-During periods of PPE shortage the IDSA guidelines panel recommend using a surgical mask or reprocessed respirator (as opposed to using no mask).
+If a SARS-CoV-2 positive patient is not undergoing aerosol-generating procedures (AGPs) the IDSA Guidelines on Infection Prevention in Patients with Known COVID-19 note that a surgical mask can be used (or a N95, N99 or PAPR).
+During periods of PPE shortage, the IDSA guidelines panel recommends using a surgical mask or reprocessed respirator (as opposed to using no mask).

-Careful donning and doffing of PPE using the correct sequence is paramount to avoid contamination and exposure to infection; see this video example created by the Society of Healthcare Epidemiologists of America (Ortega, June 2020).
+Careful donning and doffing of PPE using the correct sequence is paramount to avoid contamination and exposure to infection; see this video example created by the Society for Healthcare Epidemiology of America (Ortega, June 2020).

 In areas with moderate to elevated community transmission, CDC recommends that health care personnel wear eye protection during all patient care encounters (CDC, July 2020) given concerns about mucosal surfaces as a route of transmission (see eye protection section).
 During any AGPs (as outlined above), a fit-tested N95 respirator or a powered air purifying respirator (PAPR) should be worn instead of a surgical mask.